 The options for roadside attractions along The Loneliest Road range from the quirky Shoe Tree in Fallon, located near the intersection of Hwy 50 and Hwy 361, to searching for gemstones at Garnet Hill outside of the town of Ely.
 A unique passport program gives families extra motivation to make a pit-stop in each town.
 The Highway 50 Survival Guide, downloadable from the State of Nevada’s website, has eight stops at each of the towns along the route: Carson City, Dayton, Fernley, Fallon, Austin, Eureka, Ely, and Baker.
 The Opera House in the historic mining town of Eureka might be most impressive stop along the route, but the Survival Guide includes at least two or three points of interest for each town.

-When we traveled this route, my kids were a bit young to appreciate most of the roadside attractions, and we were on a mission to make it as far as we could on our first day of day of cross-country travel.
-Thus, we appreciated what we could from the car and chose to stop only at playgrounds forgoing the interesting, but time-consuming, passport program.
+When we traveled this route, my kids were a bit young to appreciate most of the roadside attractions.
+We were on a mission to make it as far as we could on our first day of day of cross-country travel.
 Parents of small children will be relieved to know that we found two amazing playgrounds with restrooms on our drive, Oats Park in Fallon and Bert T Gandolfo Park in Austin.

 Great Basin National Park

-Snow-capped Wheeler Peak is an amazing sight rising out of the Great Basin, and the National Park is the true gem on this remote road-trip.
-The two main highlights of the park are the drive up Wheeler Peak and Lehman Caves.
-Near the end of the breathtaking drive up Wheeler Peak is the trail head to the Bristlecone pine trees, home to some of the oldest living organisms on earth.
-Unfortunately, the road was not fully open when we visited in May despite low snowfall and drought conditions; don’t count on it being open till June.
+Snow-capped Wheeler Peak is an amazing sight rising out of the Great Basin.
+The National Park is the true gem on this remote road trip.
+The two main highlights of the park are the drive up Wheeler Peak and exploring Lehman Caves.
+Near the end of the breathtaking drive up Wheeler Peak is the trail head to the Bristlecone pine trees.
+These trees are some of the oldest living organisms on earth.
+Unfortunately, the road was not fully open when we visited in May, despite low snowfall and drought conditions.
+Don’t count on it being open till June.

 We were able to enjoy the trip down into Lehman Caves, distinctive for its large number of shield formations throughout the cave.
-Great Basin National Park makes nearly every list published on the least visited National Parks in America; so, families can enjoy nature in relative seclusion here at almost any time of the year.
+Great Basin National Park makes nearly every list published on the least visited National Parks in America.
+Families can enjoy nature in relative seclusion here at almost any time of the year.